sanchopanca/arbitrator/README.md

-# arbitrator
-It's going to be online judje similar to one which codeforces.ru uses.
+This is going to be online judje similar to one which codeforces.ru uses.